The Truth... What is it?

 • Orthodox & Coptic Christmas: In Dec.
 2002, Egyptian President Hosni Mubarak declared Jan.
 7th to be the Egyptian (Coptic) Christian's Christmas day, the Orthodox (Greek, Russian, "eastern") date.

-• Lent Season: It is IMPORTANT that the focus be on (1) who (Jesus) and (2) why (died to pay the sin penalty for all mankind) & NOT just on what the church person is "giving up for Lent".
+• Lent Season: The "feast" before the "fast".
+It is IMPORTANT that the focus be on (1) who (Jesus) and (2) why (died to pay the sin penalty for all mankind) & NOT just on what the church person is "giving up for Lent".
 Might the contemplation time also focus strongly on, "What can I do from here on to reflect Jesus better?...to promote the truth of Jesus better?"
-Beginning about 400 AD, the 40 (not counting Sundays) day period of penitence ending on the day of crucifixion.
-Maybe the 40 days is akin to the 40 days Jesus contemplatively spent in the wilderness prior to the onset of His ministry.
-"Lent" is a middle-English word meaning "springtime" or "growth".
-It is a seriously reflective period of trying to put away the "flesh"...a time of contemplating sin in one's life.
-It is a period to especially say, "I'm sorry, Lord, so sorry I have continued to sin against you!"
+Beginning about 400 AD, the 40 (not counting Sundays...those Sundays are exempt from the fast) day period of penitence ending on the day of crucifixion.
+The 40 days is akin to the 40 days Jesus contemplatively spent in the wilderness prior to the onset of His ministry.
+"Lent" is a middle-English word meaning "springtime" or "growth"...sort of like springtime for our souls.
+It is a seriously reflective religious period of trying to put away the "flesh"...a time of contemplating sin in one's life.
+It is a period to especially say, "I'm sorry, Lord, so sorry that I have continued to sin against you!"
 Some fast at various times and others try to convert to more simple eating.
 In olden times, the meat, butter, and eggs were "used up" before Ash Wednesday & done without during Lent and often lead to a celebratory "last gulp" of "fat Tuesday" feasting: "Shrove Tuesday" (the word "shrove" is a past tense of the English verb "shrive," which means, by confessing and doing penance...shriving, to obtain absolution for one's sins.
 Other cultures call it Mardi Gras, Fasching, or Carnival (Latin for "farewell to meat").
 Tuesday ends at midnight to begin that 40 day penance time, as the first day of Lent is "Ash Wednesday" ("from ashes you came and to ashes you shall return"...Genesis 3:19).
 Ash Wednesday is celebrated by some churches by making a mixture of oil and ashes from, say, the burned palm leaves from the previous year's Easter service or materials related to the Shrove Tuesday eating event.
 The pastor dips a finger into the mixture and draws a small ash cross on the forehead of the believer.

 In churches which observe the period of Lent, it is a season of individual and church-wide seriousness, soberness, and reflection of the upcoming remembrance of God's sacrifice of Jesus (& Jesus' willingness) on the cross that all have a way to eternal salvation.
 Believers often give up something for Lent as a penitential help to keep focused on the meaning of this incredible sacrifice.
 Especially when they fail, it is a reminder that we all need a Savior.